cloud4bio/cloud4bio.github.com/README.md

+## Cloud 4 Bio
+C4B meets every Wednesday 9-noon at xxxxx to experiment and keep up with advances in the use of Cloud and Web Computing for Cancer Research.
+This is a coder's meeting so please bring your laptop and your problems.
+The data intensive nature of this domain favors the creation and analysis of BigData that can then be used to contextualize individual observations - the essence of the idea of Personalized Medicine.
+The development of Serverless Web Applications and Services are a major practical focus of this group.
+We'll also

 ## Welcome to GitHub Pages ...

 You can use the [editor on GitHub](https://github.com/cloud4bio/cloud4bio.github.com/edit/master/README.md) to maintain and preview the content for your website in Markdown files.